willnorris/willnorris.com/content/posts/2008/wp-openid-220-released.md

  - POST replay for comments - this should fix all the compatibility issues with other comment related plugins like reCaptcha.
  - MUCH better memory usage - like no longer needlessly building a 2MB object on every page load!
- - support for [Email Address to URL Transformation](http://eaut.org) - now you can use an email address anywhere you normally use an OpenID
+ - support for [Email Address to URL Transformation][eaut] - now you can use an email address anywhere you normally use an OpenID
  - fixed [OpenID Spoofing vulnerability](http://plugins.trac.wordpress.org/ticket/702) - users' profile URLs must match one of their OpenIDs